evanvliet/wordle_grep/README.md

 wordle_grep
 ==

-A comand line wordle filter, prints possible words.
+A comand line wordle filter, prints suggested word.
 Use from a bash prompt.

 ## Synopsis

-wordle_grep \<green letters\> \<yellow letters\> \<black letters\> [word list]
+wordle_grep \<green letters\> \<yellow letters\> \<black letters\>

 ## Description
-Uses sed to print matches to a green, yellow, black specification.
+Uses sed to find matches to a green, yellow, black specification.
 The specification is three strings for the green, yellow, and black characters on the wordle puzzle line.
 Examples:
 + \<green letters\> : *e.g.*, ..a.b  if 3rd and 5th letters are green a and b
 + \<yellow letters\> : *e.g.*, .e.h if 2nd and 4th letters are yellow e and h
 + \<black letters\> : *e.g.*, jks if j, k, and s all are black